Marie of Romania: Birth

-Marie was the eldest daughter and second child of Prince Alfred, Duke of Edinburgh, and the former Grand Duchess Maria Alexandrovna of Russia, respectively the son of Queen Victoria and the daughter of Emperor Alexander II.
-She was born at her parents' residence, Eastwell Manor in Kent, England, on 29 October 1875, at 10:30 am, in the presence of her father.
+Marie was born at 10:30 am on 29 October 1875 at her parents' residence, Eastwell Manor in Kent, with her father present.
+She was the eldest daughter and second child of Prince Alfred, Duke of Edinburgh, and the former Grand Duchess Maria Alexandrovna of Russia, respectively the son of Queen Victoria and the daughter of Emperor Alexander II.
 Her birth was celebrated by firing the Park and Tower guns.
 She was named Marie Alexandra Victoria after her mother and grandmothers, and she was informally known as "Missy".
 The Duke of Edinburgh wrote that his daughter "promises to be as fine a child as her brother and gives every evidence of finely developed lungs and did so before she was fairly in the world".
 As a grandchild of the reigning British monarch in the male line, Marie was formally styled "Her Royal Highness Princess Marie of Edinburgh" from birth.

-Marie's baptism took place in the private chapel of Windsor Castle on 15 December 1875; Arthur Stanley and Gerald Wellesley, Dean of Windsor, officiated.
+Marie's baptism took place in the private chapel at Windsor Castle on 15 December; Arthur Stanley and Gerald Wellesley, Dean of Windsor, officiated.
 The baptism, "of a strictly private nature", took place one day after the ceremony marking the anniversary of the death of her paternal grandfather, Prince Albert.
 Marie's godparents were Empress Maria Alexandrovna (her maternal grandmother, for whom Queen Victoria stood proxy), the Princess of Wales (her paternal aunt), the Duchess of Saxe-Coburg and Gotha (her great-aunt, for whom Princess Christian of Schleswig-Holstein stood proxy), the Tsarevich of Russia (her maternal uncle, for whom Count Pyotr Andreyevich Shuvalov stood proxy) and the Duke of Connaught and Strathearn (her paternal uncle, for whom the Duke of Albany stood proxy).